basics-lab/qsft/README.md

 Next are the parameters related to the delay structure.
 The `delays_method_source` parameter is set to "identity".
 In general, this should be set to "identity", unless you know that the max hamming weight of the non-zero fourier coefficients are low (i.e., the Fourier transform is low degree).
+This will use $n$ delays.
+If you know, however, that the max hamming weight (i.e., degree) is lower _and_ $q$ is prime, then you can use the "coded" setting, which uses only $2t\left
+\lceil \log_q n \right \rceil$ delays instead, a potential significant improvement when $n$ is large.